 You do not need a formal language qualification to become a Language Assistant.
 These skills can be acquired through regular travel, private study or through a course at a university language centre.
 We may test your language skills at a further assessment stage or telephone interview if necessary.
 It is in your own best interest to hold the required language level as you will be expected to communicate and complete the necessary administration procedures in the target language upon arrival.
 You can self-assess your language level against the Common European Framework of Reference for Languages.

-- China – No language skills required
+- Spain and China – No language skills required

 - All other countries – B1 in the target country’s language